 When you have a digital workplace, built-in document management software is a priority.
-You have to ensure that all users can access important documents and files easily through your intranet software.
+You have to ensure that all users can access important documents and files easily through your employee intranet.
 At the same time, you need to keep files secure from potential hackers who want to get access to vital information.

 So, what can go wrong when you start a new document management project and how can you avoid these issues?
 Before we delve into the most common document fails, let’s understand what the software is first.